Artin Approximation: Appendix C: Etale morphisms and Henselian rings

-\begin{definition} Let $\phi : A\lgw B $ be a ring morphism essentially of finite presentation.
-We say that $\phi$ is a \emph{smooth morphism} (resp. \emph{\'etale morphism}) if for any $A$-algebra $C$ along with an ideal $I$ such that $I^2=(0)$ and any morphism of $A$-algebras $\psi : B\lgw \frac{C}{I}$ there exists a morphism $\s : B\lgw C$ (resp. a unique morphism) such that the following diagram commutes:
+\begin{definition} Let $\phi : A\lgw B $ be a ring morphism essentially of finite type.
+We say that $\phi$ is a \emph{smooth morphism} (resp. \emph{\'etale morphism}) if for every $A$-algebra $C$ along with an ideal $I$ such that $I^2=(0)$ and any morphism of $A$-algebras $\psi : B\lgw \frac{C}{I}$ there exists a morphism $\s : B\lgw C$ (resp. a unique morphism) such that the following diagram commutes:

 \end{definition}